driftwoodinteractive/fmPDA/readme.txt

 Wait, what?
 -----------
 fmPDA provides method & data structure compatibility with FileMaker's API For PHP.
-So, only minor changes should be needed to your code.
+Only minor changes should be needed to your code and it should take you less than an hour.